opentripplanner/OpenTripPlanner/docs/Basic-Tutorial.md

  [VisualVM](https://visualvm.github.io) is a good way to inspect Java memory usage, especially with the [VisualGC plugin](https://visualvm.github.io/plugins.html).

-### OTP main phases.
+### OTP Main Phases
-Otp have three phases that can be run in sequence or by them self.
+OTP has three phases that can be run in sequence or in isolation.
 It's possible to analyze the GTFS, OSM and any other input data and save the resulting representation of the transit network (what we call a ['graph'](http://en.wikipedia.org/wiki/Graph_%28mathematics%29)) to disk.
-Depending on the data it might take a wile to build a graph.
-Normally building the street-graph, especially with elevation data, takes a long time, so it can be convenient to build the street-graph once, and then use that as a starting point for building the transit data into the final graph.
+Depending on the data it might take a while to build a graph.
+Normally, building the street graph, especially with elevation data, takes a long time, so it can be convenient to build the street graph once, and then use that as a starting point into which we add transit data to make the final graph.
 The final graph can then be saved for later or served by the same OTP instance.
 When an OTP server is restarted it can reload a pre-built graph, which is significantly faster than building it from scratch.

-This is the three main phases:
+These are the three main phases:

 1. Building a street-graph _streetGraph.obj_.
-2. Building transit data into the _graph.obj_.
+2. Building adding transit data to produce _graph.obj_.
 3. Serving the graph.

+Steps 1 and 2 can be combined for smaller or simpler street networks.
 When starting OTP the command line parameter is used to control witch phases are run.
-The diagram below show the flow depending on the parameters used.
+The diagram below shows the flow depending on the parameters used.

 ![Command-Line-Parameter-Flow](images/cli-flow.svg)

 You must use at least one of the required
 parameters: `--load`, `--loadStreet`, `--build`, `--buildStreet`.
-Some of the parameters are implied depending on the _required_ parameter, like _`--serve`_ have no effect when used together with `--load`.
+Some of the parameters are implied by a _required_ parameter.
+For example `--serve` has no effect when used together with `--load` because `--load` implies `--serve`.

 ### Building a graph and serving it

-The simplest way to start OTP is to build everything and start serving the graph.
+The simplest way to start OTP is to build everything and start serving the graph without saving it.
 The command to do so is:

 `$ java -Xmx2G -jar otp.shaded.jar --build --serve /home/username/otp`